 His next stint at Chelsea was also remarkable.
 He led Chelsea to six trophies in three years.
 However, after a fall-out with owner Roman Abramovich, he left the club in 2007.

 After Chelsea, he coached at Inter Milan with relative success before moving on to Real Madrid.
 In 2012, he led Real Madrid to its first La Liga title in 4 years.
 He returned to manage Chelsea from 2013 to 2015 before moving on to head Manchester United in 2016.

 - Appeal to team members as individuals

 Mourinho’s coaching style is known for being heavily influenced by psychology.
 “A coach must be everything: a tactician, motivator, leader, methodologist, psychologist.”
 To that end, he often tailored his approach to individuals on his team to get maximum buy-in.
 For instance, while coaching at Chelsea, he told Frank Lampard that he was possibly the world’s best player, but he needed to win championships to prove it.
 This appealed to Lampard’s desire to be the best and pushed him to play more for the team than for himself.

-People are complex in their decisions and motivations, but it never hurts to study psychology to get an edge.
-Try to figure out what makes your individual team members tick, and use that to your advantage to achieve organization goals.
+People are complicated in their decisions and motivations, but it never hurts to study psychology to get an edge.
+Try to figure out what makes your team members tick, and use that to your advantage to achieve organization goals.